nurettinberkaydemirkol/Schemantic/README.md

 # Schemantic
-Search Smarter Across the Documents
+A Python Library Search Smarter Across the Documents